How to Avoid Ableist Marketing Strategies

 The importance of inclusive advertising cannot be understated.
 While it might seem simple and commonplace to avoid racist and sexist concepts in marketing pieces (yet people still keep doing it), we continue to see a steady stream of ableist language, motifs, and preference in most marketing and advertising efforts.
 At Online Optimism, we work to constantly approach our marketing strategies in a way that provides inclusion for all people.
 We compiled a small list of some of the practices that you can take in your social media, SEO, advertising, and more in order to avoid ableist marketing.

 To begin, let’s explain what ableist marketing is exactly.
 Ableism is defined by the Oxford Dictionary as “discrimination in favor of able-bodied people.”
 This means expressing, whether on purpose or inadvertently, that able bodies should be the only ones that are targeted.
 This kind of discrimination excludes those who have physical, mental, or developmental disabilities—the visually and hearing impaired, those with mental illnesses or physical differences, and more.
-You don’t want to be considered ableist; you want to be a brand that is accepting and accessible to all.
+In fact, discriminating against those with disabilities in “places of public accommodation,” like websites, was made illegal in the 1990 Americans with Disabilities Act.
+You don’t want your brand to face ableist accusations; you want to be a brand that is accepting and accessible to all.
 So how can you avoid this kind of exclusion in your and your clients’ marketing?

 Social media is one of the strongest ways brands represent themselves in today’s marketing.
 However beautiful your photos and videos might be, are you making them “viewable” to everyone?
 Although the visually impaired and blind might not be able to “see” your photos and videos, you can still detail to them what is present.
 By simply adding an extension of your captions describing the content, you allow more people to access your brand.
 Also, think about how you write hashtags.
 When someone with visual impairments uses a screen-reader to look at your Instagram post, the screen-reader will read out the whole hashtag as a single word, which can often confuse the user.
 Instead, make sure to write all your hashtags as proper nouns: #TooBlessedToBeStressed, for example.
 A great app to use to help make your Instagram stories more accessible is Cliptomatic, it automatically transcribes your audio into captions for your hearing impaired followers.